SergioRoldan/Seths-Network/README.md

 Web3 uses events thrown by the smart contract to update the local database and truffle-contracts to interact with this contracts.

-NeDB is used an indexedDB storing information in the browser.
+NeDB is used as an indexedDB storing information in the browser.

-The app uses web3utils for hashing through soliditySha3 to commpute keccak256 hash exactly in the same way that solidity does to make sure that the signatures are correctly generated and will be correctly verified.
+The app uses web3utils for hashing through soliditySha3 to compute keccak256 hash exactly in the same way that solidity does to make sure that the signatures are correctly generated and will be correctly verified.

 ## Project folder distribution

-All important files are selfexplanatory or are commented otherwise.
+All important files are self-explanatory or are commented otherwise.

-- /build: Folder where Truffle creates artifacts for smart contracs once they are compiled and deployed (Doesn't exist before migration)
+- /build: Folder where Truffle creates artifacts for smart contracts once they are compiled and deployed (Doesn't exist before migration)
-    - /contracts/nameOfTheContract.json: Each of the artifacts of a smart contract including abi, bytecode and abstraction of its
+    - /contracts/nameOfTheContract.json: Each of the artifacts of a smart contract including abi, bytecode and abstraction

 - /contracts: Contains smart contracts for the Seths Network
-    - /libraries/CryptoHandler.sol: Library to handle some cryptographical functions required by the other smart contracts
+    - /libraries/CryptoHandler.sol: Library to handle some cryptographic functions required by the other smart contracts
     - Migrations.sol: Migrations smart contract used by Truffle to keep the version of the rest of the contracts
     - Factory.sol: Includes Factory, ChannelFinal, Modifiers, Multiownable and Expirable smart contracts
         - Expirable: Defines channel live cycle and time restrictions